erinrolson/erinrolson.github.io/_posts/2022-06-30-GSOC-first-blog.md

 ## GSoC '22 Phase 1.1

-Hello!
 I have just completed Phase 1.1 of my Google Summer of Code project commitment!

+### How did I get here?
+And what is Google summer of Code anyway?

+Honestly, twitter.